Vervet Monkey Facts

 - The rather remarkable Vervet Monkey constitutes a species of simian endemic to a specific portion of the Southern Hemisphere.
 The actions of men have also introduced it to numerous other countries.

 - Further, this animal has been noted as possessing numerous human-like personality characteristics.
 Unfortunately for it, however, these include anxiety and hypertension.
 As a result, its behavior has been widely studied.

 - The Vervet Monkey generally lives in groups that number between 10-70 individuals.
 However, once males reach sexual maturity, they typically migrate to another group.

 The males reach roughly 12 lb (5.5 kg) in weight.
 Large males sometimes reach as much as 24 in (61 cm) in length.
 The females usually attain a weight of about 9 lb (4.1 kg).
 Some females grow to as much as 19.5 in (48 cm) long.

-Vervet Monkey Habitat, Behavior, and Ecology
+Vervet Monkey Distribution, Habitat, and Ecology

-While males depart the group upon maturity, females remain for life.
+Further, while males depart the group upon maturity, females remain for life.
 Social status displays a dependency upon a hierarchy system within each gender, much like humans.

-The principal natural predators of this simian include eagles, leopards, and pythons.
+Finally, the principal natural predators of this simian include eagles, leopards, and pythons.